alyboba/cfms-website.github.io/_posts/2016-04-30-call-for-applications--ifmsa-general-assembly-in-mexico.md

 The IFMSA General Assemblies are among the biggest youth-led events around the world attended by over 800 medical students from more than 100 countries.
 These meetings hope to inspire the next generation of future physicians to become leaders and advocates through exchange of ideas, networking and learning from the various programming sessions.

-If you are interested in attending as a delegate from Canada, please consider submitting an application package to me, VP Global Health at &nbsp;globalhealth@cfms.org. **Please see the complete application instructions attached (see below).**
+If you are interested in attending as a delegate from Canada, please consider submitting an application package to me, VP Global Health at  globalhealth@cfms.org. **Please see the complete application instructions attached (see below).**

 **Applications are due by May 11th, 2016 at 23:59 EST.**

 Partial funding to attend the meeting is available.
 In your application, please include details about potential sources (eg. school, student council, external organization etc.) of additional funding available to you.

-Please email me at&nbsp;[globalhealth@cfms.org](javascript:void(location.href='mailto:'+String.fromCharCode(103,108,111,98,97,108,104,101,97,108,116,104,64,99,102,109,115,46,111,114,103)))&nbsp;with any questions you may have.
+Please email me at [globalhealth@cfms.org](javascript:void(location.href='mailto:'+String.fromCharCode(103,108,111,98,97,108,104,101,97,108,116,104,64,99,102,109,115,46,111,114,103))) with any questions you may have.

 Best,